• Recipes

 Enter your email address and we'll send the link straight to your inbox!

-๐ŸงŠ Make Ahead & Storage Tips
+๐ŸงŠ Make Ahead and Storage Tips

-You can prep the crisp ahead and refrigerate it for up to a dayโ€”but store the topping separately and add it just before baking.
-Add a few extra minutes to the baking time if starting cold.
+You can prep the crisp up to a day ahead.
+Store the topping separately, then add it just before baking.

 Leftovers?
-Cover and refrigerate for 3โ€“4 days or freeze for up to 3 months.
-Cool completely before freezing and wrap tightly in plastic wrap and foil.
+Cover and refrigerate for 3โ€“4 days, or freeze for up to 3 months.

-๐Ÿ”ฅ How to Serve & Reheat
+๐Ÿค” How to Serve and Reheat

-To reheat, use the oven for best texture, or microwave briefly if you're in a hurry.
+For best texture, reheat in the oven; microwave briefly if youโ€™re in a hurry.

 ๐Ÿ˜Š Easy Dessert Recipes